carefulcomputer/vacuumScripts/README.md

 To install
   1. copy aplayweb.sh to /mnt/misc
-  2. Add line to your /mnt/misc/authorized_keys using template provided in authorized_keys in this repo
+  2. Add line to your /mnt/misc/authorized_keys using template provided in authorized_keys in this repo (you will need to generate a key pair to add.
+Read any guide to generate ssh key pair on your OS)
   3. Edit /data/_root_postboot.sh and add following line at the end

   cp /mnt/misc/aplayweb.sh /tmp/aplayweb.sh